Back to Diseases & Conditions

 For migraine with aura, just as with migraine alone, treatment is aimed at relieving migraine pain.

-Medications for relief
+Medicines for relief

-Preventive medications
+Preventive medicines

 Stress management and lifestyle

 When symptoms of migraine with aura start, try heading to a quiet, darkened room.
 Close your eyes and rest or take a nap.
-Place a cool cloth or an ice pack wrapped in a towel or cloth on your forehead.
+Place a cool cloth or an ice pack wrapped in a cloth on your forehead.

 Other practices that might soothe migraine with aura pain include: